-During the financial year ended 31 March 2015, the Nomination Committee, in discharging its functions and duties, carried out the following activities:-
+During the financial year ended 31 March 2016, the Nomination Committee, in discharging its functions and duties, carried out the following activities:-

-- a. reviewed the mix of skill and experience and other qualities of the Board; - b. assessed the effectiveness of the Board as a whole, the Board committees and the Directors; - c. discussed and recommended the re-election/re-appointment of retiring Directors; and - d. recommend to the Board, the candidate to fill the seat on the Board.
+- a. reviewed the mix of skill and experience and other qualities of the Board; - b. assessed the effectiveness of the Board as a whole, the Board committees and the Directors; - c. discussed and recommended the re-election/re-appointment of retiring Directors; and - d. recommended to the Board, the candidate to fill the seat on the Board.

-The Nomination Committee upon its annual assessment carried out for financial year 2015, was satisfied that:
+The Nomination Committee upon its annual assessment carried out for financial year 2016, was satisfied that:

-- a. the size and composition of the Company Board is optimum with appropriate mix of knowledge, skills, attribute and core competencies; - b. the Board has been able to discharge its duties professionally and effectively; - c. all the Directors continues to uphold the highest governance standards in discharging their duties and responsibilities; - d. all the Members of the Board are well qualified to hold their positions as Directors of the Company in view of their respective work experience, academic and professional qualifications, depth of knowledge, skills and experience and their personal qualities; - e. the Directors are able to devote sufficient time commitment to their roles and responsibilities as evidenced by their attendance records; and - f. all the Directors have received training during the financial year ended 31 March 2015 that is relevant and would serve to enhance their effectiveness in the Board.
+- a. the size and composition of the Company Board is optimum with appropriate mix of knowledge, skills, attribute and core competencies; - b. the Board has been able to discharge its duties professionally and effectively; - c. all the Directors continues to uphold the highest governance standards in discharging their duties and responsibilities; - d. all the Members of the Board are well qualified to hold their positions as Directors of the Company in view of their respective work experience, academic, and professional qualifications, and depth of knowledge, skills and experience and their personal qualities; - e. the Independent Directors bring independent and objective judgement to the Board and mitigates risks arising from conflict of interest or undue influence from interested parties; - f. the Directors are able to devote sufficient time commitment to their roles and responsibilities as evidenced by their attendance records; and - g. the Directors have received training during the financial year ended 31 March 2016 that is relevant and would serve to enhance their effectiveness in the Board.